 Is this IoT framework designed for consumer IoT or industrial IoT products?

-This framework can be used both with consumer IoT products and industrial IoT products.
-It is true that consumer and industrial products have different outcomes, different processes, and different ecosystems.
+This framework can be used both with consumer and industrial IoT products.
+Consumer and industrial products have different outcomes, processes, and ecosystems.
 Although the process of creating those products is different, the process of creating the IoT product strategy is the same.

 I know this because over 1,500 professionals have completed my IoT Product Management courses and have taken this knowledge back to their companies in all industries, verticals, and types of products.